quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 that new EDP-created Quilt packages are available to Gateway clients like Windows Workspaces.

-> Users can optionally create and subscribe to an Amazon SNS topic created to receive notifications from EventBridge for review.
+> Users can optionally subscribe to the Amazon SNS topic created to receive notifications from EDP to review the event payload.

 ## Example workflow